 All hail Yoshihisa Maitani, the master of photographic miniaturization.
-He spent his career at Olympus shrinking cameras, notably the 35mm SLR (the OM-1; see mine here) and the 35mm rangefinder camera (the XA; see mine here).
+He designed the camera you see below, the Olympus Stylus.
+He spent his career at Olympus shrinking cameras, actually, first the 35mm SLR (the OM-1; see mine here) and then the 35mm rangefinder camera (the XA; see mine here).

 I thank reader Derek Wong (see his film photography blog here) for donating this little camera to the Jim Grey Collection.
 When I mentioned in an earlier post that the Stylus was on my short list, he e-mailed to say that he had several of them sitting around doing nothing, and that he’d just send me one.
 Here it is!

 The Stylus packs a 35mm f/3.5 lens, of three elements in three groups.
 It sets exposure for you; there is no manual control.
 I don’t know how far down the lens stops, but the shutter operates from 1/15 to 1/500 second.
 It reads the DX coding on the film canister to set ISO from 50 to 3200.
 Olympus claims the Stylus has an “active multi-beam 100-step autofocus system,” whatever that means.
 The Stylus automatically advances and rewinds the film.
-It includes an electronic self-timer and a tiny flash that can be set to fill and to reduce red eye.
-An LCD panel atop the camera counts down frames, indicates the flash mode, and tells you how much charge is left on the CR123A battery needed to run everything.
+It includes an electronic self-timer and a tiny flash that you can set to fill and to reduce red eye.
+An LCD panel atop the camera counts down frames, indicates the flash mode, and tells you how much charge is left on the CR123A battery, which the Stylus needs to run everything.

 Despite the “active multi-beam 100-step autofocus system,” I found it impossible to know what the Stylus decided to focus on in the frame.
 I also didn’t know how close I could get with the Stylus, though I expected it to be around three feet.
 I moved back what I guessed was three feet from these leaves and pressed the button.
 As you can see, the closest leaves are out of focus.
 I was probably just too close.
 But I like the swirled effect in the blurred background.

-I took a couple of shots with the flash, too, and it did a so-so job typical of tiny, built-in flashes.
-This turned out to be the last photo I took of my dog Gracie before she died.
+I took a couple of shots with the flash, too, and it did the so-so job typical of tiny, built-in flashes.
+This turned out to be the last photo I took of my dog Gracie before she passed away.
 Boy, did she look old and tired.
-You can also see my Voigtländer Bessa, my Agfa Clack, and my Ansco B2 Speedex on the shelf.

 See the rest of my Olympus Stylus gallery here.